CANADA FX DEBT-C$ rises with equities, shrugs off jobs data

 "Although it was below the consensus, the whisper numbers were that it was going to be even worse, so the fact that is was only minus 60,000 actually seemed to give the market some encouragement," said David Watt, senior currency strategist at RBC Capital Markets.

-The Canadian dollar also drew strength as equity markets rallied on soaring on optimism about the U.S. banking sector after preliminary quarterly results from Wells Fargo (WFC.N: Quote) came in better than expected.
+The Canadian dollar also drew strength as equity markets rallied on soaring on optimism about the U.S. banking sector after preliminary quarterly results from Wells Fargo (WFC.N) came in better than expected.
 [ID:nN09260398]

 Data that showed the U.S. trade gap shrank sharply in February also contributed to the Canadian dollar's rise.